Aldo Gentilini: Quotes about the author

 The poet Curzia Ferrari wrote about him when he said that Aldo Gentilini was able to "unhinge men and objects to mix the fragments in" gouaches ", paintings and sculptures that seem to bring us back, through color or shape, to a primordial analysis of matter".
 Dominga de la Quintana defines it as an epigone of cubism, "a reality torn in its most hidden details and recomposed according to ever-changing patterns".

 The "Panorama" magazine of 1963 defines Aldo Gentilini "painter of all the anxieties of our time".

 The Corona Cinematografica production company talks about it in 1975 in a video from the Luce Archive (created for the Exposition in Milan at the Science Museum):

-"Welcomed with enormous success at the Science Museum of Milan, the Madonnas of Aldo Gentilini, the Genoese painter and sculptor who has now become a permanent member of the great masters of our century, endowed with a great humanistic culture and educated to a strict and voluntary monastic discipline, With his works, Aldo Gentilini transmits a message of brotherhood and a yearning for freedom that everyone can understand and accept.
-Gentilini's works appear in the galleries of the most important Italian and foreign cities, the exhibitions dedicated to his works are not counted, nor they have been staged in France, Belgium, Holland, America and Australia.
-Gentilini's painting which critics have always approached with the awareness of having in front of authentic works of art, can be exuberant and full of colors in sadness and knows how to dispense joy even with the shades of tragedy.
-The compositions of this artist have a common denominator, the will to make people feel the power of human relationship understood as a possibility of survival offered to our civilization."
+"The Scientific Museum of Milan recently hosted an exhibition of works by Aldo Gentilini, a Genoese painter and sculptor.
+Gentilini's background includes both humanistic studies and a period of monastic discipline, and his work frequently addresses themes of brotherhood and freedom.

+His pieces have been exhibited in galleries across Italy and internationally, including in France, Belgium, the Netherlands, the United States, and Australia.
+He has been the subject of numerous solo and group exhibitions over the course of his career.
+Critical responses to his work have varied, though many commentators have engaged seriously with its formal and thematic dimensions.
+His painting style ranges from vibrant and color-rich to more subdued or tragic in tone.
+A consistent element across his compositions is an interest in human relationships and social connection."